Kamran-Afzali/Kamran-Afzali.github.io/_posts/FB_PRPHT.md

 </tbody>
 </table>

 Prophet's predications are contained in the forecast dataframe.
-We have an in-sample fit that we can use to evaluate our model because we've also passed historical dates.
-Forecast includes a column for the forecast, as well as columns for components and uncertainty intervals, as you can see.
+Forecast dataframe includes a column for the forecast, as well as columns for components and uncertainty intervals.

 ```r
 prophet_forecast <- predict(m, test_period)